The contact for the group is Jackie Brett 07580 340 014.

-We have had trips out to local factories – David Nieper, John Smedley and G H Hurt & Son’s, Chilwell – which have given a fascinating insight into the success of textile manufacturing in the local area
+Previously the groups have had trips out to local factories – David Nieper, John Smedley and G H Hurt & Son’s, Chilwell – which have given a fascinating insight into the success of textile manufacturing in the local area – see below.

-The Knit Aid group has now merged in with Crafts.
-This group has knitted many items for charity over the years including
+The Knit Aid group has knitted many items for charity over the years including

 – 75 fish and chip vest and hat sets to Africa, along with 3 blankets, 2 toddler jumpers, 3 baby cardigans, 13 hats and 9 teddy bears;